OpenPonk/openponk/repository/DynaCASE-Roassal2.package/DCRTVerticalDraggable.class/README.md

-I am an interaction that enables element dragging in vertical (up/down) direction.
+I am an interaction that constraints element dragging in vertical (up/down) direction.